sergeyieffe/portfolios/README.md

 ## Key elements of a UX designer's portfolio:
 **Design Process:** Showcase the journey from initial research and user personas to wireframes, prototypes, and the final product.
 Highlighting the iterative nature of UX design demonstrates problem-solving skills and user empathy.

-**User Research:** Include case studies that detail how user research insights informed design decisions and led to improved user experiences.
+**User research:** Include case studies that detail how user research insights informed design decisions and led to improved user experiences.
 Quantitative data, such as usability testing results or analytics, can provide credibility.

-**Visual Design Skills:** While functionality is paramount, visual design still plays a crucial role in UX.
+**Visual design skills:** While functionality is paramount, visual design still plays a crucial role in UX.
 Showcase projects that exhibit a strong sense of aesthetics, typography, color theory, and overall design coherence.

-**Collaboration and Iteration:** Demonstrate the ability to collaborate with frontend developers, product managers, and stakeholders.
+**Collaboration and iteration:** Demonstrate the ability to collaborate with frontend developers, product managers, and stakeholders.
 Show how feedback and iterations were integrated to refine and enhance the user experience.

-**Problem Solving:** Highlight projects where UX decisions directly addressed specific challenges or pain points, improving usability metrics or achieving business objectives.
+**Problem solving:** Highlight projects where UX decisions directly addressed specific challenges or pain points, improving usability metrics or achieving business objectives.

-## General Tips for Both Frontend Developers and UX Designers:
+## General tips for both frontend developers and UX designers:
-**Keep it Updated:** Regularly update portfolios with new projects and skills to reflect growth and current trends in web development and UX design.
+**Keep it updated:** Regularly update portfolios with new projects and skills to reflect growth and current trends in web development and UX design.

 **Clear navigation:** Ensure the portfolio itself is user-friendly, with clear navigation and intuitive design.
 This showcases your understanding of UX principles in action.